felix/tinydnsdyn/README.md

 This is a basic dynamic client and server for the djbdns DNS server 'tinydns' by Dan Bernstein.

-REQUIREMENTS:
+## Requirements:

-* Administrative access to a server running tinydns and hence daemontools or similar
+- Administrative access to a server running tinydns and hence daemontools or similar
-* Administrative access to a *nix box on you local network
+- Administrative access to a \*nix box on you local network
-* Python installed on both client and server
+- Python installed on both client and server

-INSTALLATION
+## Installation

 To install the server code: